 While school kids and office workers are dancing for joy at the prospect of numerous snow days tucked in their cosy homes, unfortunately for us in the construction industry, there will be no rest for the wicked as we prepare to battle the elements on site.

 The winter months are one of the most dangerous for construction site staff.
 It isn’t just the usual trips and falls we need to consider but also the real danger of hypothermia.

 To help you prepare your site teams for the winter freeze we have created some top tips to help you keep your site staff safe.

 Not a new concept, but probably the most important.
-It’s the first element of defence against cold conditions, and if not done correctly could lead to a whole host of physical illnesses such as bronchitis, frostbite or hypothermia.
+It’s the first line of defence against cold conditions and if not done correctly, could lead to a whole host of physical illnesses such as bronchitis, frostbite or hypothermia.

 Some protective wear includes:

 Although costs for these types of protection can add up, so can the number of staff sick days and delays on site if your site workers aren’t provided with the right protection.

 It is particularly important that each morning you undertake a check of the site to identify any problem, or potential problem areas.

 The constant freezing and defrosting of water and moisture from the winter chill and sun can cause numerous slippery surfaces to appear on site walkways which is one of the greatest causes of falls and trips on site.

 Undertake regular checks of all walkways and work areas throughout the day as the weather changes, keeping an eye on weather reports for any change in weather conditions.